Running HPE Storage Failover

 - [This step applies only if you have not enabled the plan before running it]

-At the Plan Disabled step, select the Enable this Plan check box to enable the plan.
-You will not be able to proceed with the wizard unless you select the check box.
+At the Plan Disabled step, select the Enable this Plan check box.

-- For security purposes, at the Enter Credentials step, retype the Orchestrator Administrator or Plan Operator password.
+- For security purposes, at the Credentials step, retype your password.

 For HPE storage plans, the Run Plan wizard does not offer you to choose a restore point that will be used to recover VMs.
 By design, Orchestrator will always use the most recent replicated data.
 This is a limitation of HPE storage systems.